 Regardless of maturity, repurchase agreements must be collateralized at 102 percent (market value plus accrued interest).
-Repurchase agreements shall only be made with dealers with assets in excess of \$500 million and having either the highest commercial paper rating, of A or higher rating for the issuer's debt, if any, as provided by a NRSRO.
+Repurchase agreements shall only be made with dealers whose assets exceed \$500 million and having either the highest commercial paper rating, of A or higher rating for the issuer's debt, if any, as provided by a NRSRO.
 There is no percentage limit on the total dollar amount that may be invested in this category.